 The outline is as follows.
-Schedule stated in () shows (for April Admission / for October Admission).
+Schedule stated in ( ) shows (for April Admission / for October Admission).

-- For first year students (D1) - (1) Submission of research title (April / October) - (2) Submission of doctoral dissertation title(mid-June / mid-December) - (3) Establishment of a PhD supervisory committee (one Main Academic Supervisor and two Supervisors) for the doctoral candidate (July / January) - (4) Submission of doctoral dissertation plan (framework, research methods, etc.) (early February / early June) - (5) Oral examination (early March / early July)
+- For first year students (D1) - (1) Submission of research title (April / October for October entrants) - (2) Submission of doctoral dissertation title(mid-June / mid-December for October entrants) - (3) Establishment of a PhD supervisory committee (one Main Academic Supervisor and two Supervisors) for the doctoral candidate (July / January for October entrants) - (4) Submission of doctoral dissertation plan (framework, research methods, etc.) (early February / early June for October entrants) - (5) Oral examination (early March / early July for October entrants)

-■For second year students (D2)

-- (1) Submission of published paper, abstract, and list of other publications or of unpublished paper and abstract (early February / early June) - (2) Oral examination (early March / early July)
+- ■For second year students (D2) - (1) Submission of published paper, abstract, and list of other publications or of unpublished paper and abstract (early February / early June for October entrants) - (2) Oral examination (early March / early July for October entrants)